yrz/scapy-radio/scapy/doc/scapy/installation.rst

 After all packages are installed, open a command prompt (cmd.exe) and run Scapy by typing ``scapy``.
 If you have set the PATH correctly, this will find a little batch file in your ``C:\Python26\Scripts`` directory and instruct the Python interpreter to load Scapy.

 If really nothing seems to work, consider skipping the Windows version and using Scapy from a Linux Live CD -- either in a virtual machine on your Windows host or by booting from CDROM: An older version of Scapy is already included in grml and BackTrack for example.
-While using the Live CD you can easily upgrade to the lastest Scapy version by typing ``cd /tmp && wget scapy.net``.
+While using the Live CD you can easily upgrade to the latest Scapy version by typing ``cd /tmp && wget scapy.net``.

 Optional packages
 ^^^^^^^^^^^^^^^^^